Royal Australian College of General Practitioners: Fellowship of the RACGP

-RACGP Fellowship is the admission to the specialty of general practice.
-It is an important recognition from the RACGP and the profession of general practice, and represents excellence in general practice.
+RACGP Fellowship is the admission to the specialty of general practice, and is required to receive specialist registration as a general practitioner with the Medical Board of Australia.

 In 1996, the Australian Government adopted Fellowship of the RACGP (FRACGP) as the standard for certifying competence to deliver unsupervised general practice services in any general practice setting in Australia – urban, regional, rural or remote.

 Fellowship of the RACGP allows GPs to: